Powers of PCS Officer in the Various States | List of Responsibilities, Roles, Career, Facilities, Rank, and Status of PCS Officer

 #1 Responsibilities and Roles of PCS Officer

-- One of the important function is to collect land revenue and function as courts in matters of revenue and crime, to maintain law and order, to implement Union and State Government policies at the grass-root level when posted at field positions i.e. as sub-divisional magistrate, additional city magistrate, city magistrate, additional district magistrate, and additional divisional commissioner.
+- One of the important functions is to collect land revenue and function as courts in matters of revenue and crime, to maintain law and order, to implement Union and State Government policies at the grass-root level when posted at field positions i.e. as sub-divisional magistrate, additional city magistrate, city magistrate, additional district magistrate, and additional divisional commissioner.

 - To act as the agent of the govt on the field, i.e. to act as the intermediate between people and the state government.